payara/monitoring-console/webapp/JS_DOCS.md

 label            = string
 secondary        = boolean
 results          = { *:* }
+closeProperty    = string
 onExit           = fn(*) => ()
 ```
 * when a particular button is clicked the named `property` of that button is extracted from `results` and passed to `onExit` function.
 This value can be of any type and change while the dialog is open.
 * `width` is optional to force a certain (smaller) width
 * `top` is optional to force top position other than 0
+* `closeProperty` is an optional field refering to the property used for the window close (x) button, if it is undefined the window has no such button